Evikk/climetrics/README.md

 # Full-Stack Weather Alert System

-This project is a full-stack weather alert system built.
-It allows users to define weather alerts based on location and conditions, checks weather data periodically using the Tomorrow.io API, and displays the current weather and triggered alerts via a React frontend.
+This project is a full-stack weather alert system.
+It allows users to create weather alerts based on location and conditions (e.g., temperature > 30°C).
+A backend service periodically checks real-time weather data from the Tomorrow.io API against these alerts.
+If an alert's condition is met, its status is updated to "triggered", and an optional SMS notification can be sent via Twilio.
+A React frontend provides a user interface to view current weather, create/manage alerts, and see which alerts are currently triggered.

 ## Technologies Used

-- **Backend:** Node.js, Express, TypeScript, MongoDB (using Mongoose)
+- **Backend:** Node.js, Express, TypeScript, MongoDB (Mongoose), `node-schedule` (for task scheduling), `twilio` (for SMS), `zod` (for validation)
-- **Frontend:** React, Vite, TypeScript
+- **Frontend:** React, Vite, TypeScript, `@mui/material` (for UI components)
 - **Database:** MongoDB
-- **External API:** Tomorrow.io Weather API
+- **External APIs:** Tomorrow.io (Weather Data), Twilio (SMS Notifications)

 ## Project Structure